Get in touch today to request a quote:

 SOLAS ban on PFOS (effective 1st January 2026)

-The IMO has confirmed that firefighting foam containing PFOS (perfluorooctane sulfonic acid) will be banned on vessels under SOLAS from 1 January 2026.
+The IMO has confirmed that firefighting foam containing PFOS (perfluorooctane sulfonic acid) is prohibited on vessels under SOLAS from 1 January 2026.
 The ban applies to both new builds and existing vessels, as part of a global effort to eliminate persistent pollutants from fire systems.

 • New vessels (keel laid on or after 1 January 2026): must not carry or use PFOS-containing foam on delivery.